WebOrigami/extensions/esbuild/README.md

-This [Origami](https://weborigami) package provides a way to bundle JavaScript resources with [esbuild](https://esbuild.github.io/).
+This [Origami](https://weborigami) package provides a way to bundle JavaScript and TypeScript resources with [esbuild](https://esbuild.github.io/).
 This effectively turns esbuild into a function:

 ```
 esbuild(tree) → bundles